 Friends of Sonoita Creek (FOSC) was founded in 2004.
 Its mission is to educate and protect the Sonoita Creek watershed.
 We inform residents and visitors about its importance to life forms and relationship to the geography through hands-on activities, presentations, hikes, and financial support to kindred organizations.

-Support comes from Nogales, Rio Rico, Green Valley, Tubac, Tucson, Marana, Oro Valley, Sierra Vista, Tempe and Flagstaff as well.
-Members hail from California, Colorado, Massachusetts, Montana, Oregon, Pennsylvania, and South Dakota.
+Support comes from around the country and even from British Columbia, CA. The majority of members live nearby in Nogales, Rio Rico, Green Valley, Tubac, Tucson, Marana, Oro Valley, Sierra Vista, Tempe and Flagstaff as well.
+Other members hail from California, Colorado, Massachusetts, Montana, Oregon, Pennsylvania, and South Dakota.
 Thank you everyone!

 Recording Secretary: Andrew (Andy) Gould is a retired teacher and inveterate naturalist/volunteer.
 He lives in Patagonia Lake Estates and Flagstaff.
 He also hikes many miles and you might see him tending trails in the Sonoita Creek State Natural Area and The Nature Conservancy’s Patagonia-Sonoita Preserve.

 Treasurer: Sally Lockwood has a Ed.D. in education from Loyola University and has been a teacher, media specialist, librarian, and school administrator.
-She lives in Rio Rico with her husband Jim and volunteers at Sonoita Creek State Natural Area and Goose Island State Park in Texas.
+She lives in Rio Rico with her husband Jim and cat Tuff.

 Corresponding Secretary: Barbara Casimir has a background in public health and clinical research.
 She and her husband Joe retired to Rio Rico from Tempe and Barbara has developed a keen interest in the birds, butterflies, and plants in the area.